Iran–Oman relations

 Iran–Oman relations are bilateral relations between Oman and Iran.
 The two countries currently share diplomatic and economic ties dating back to the Pahlavi period.
-Oman considers Iran not to be a threat perceived by the other Arab states of the Persian Gulf.
+Unlike the other Arab states of the Persian Gulf, Oman does not perceive Iran as a threat.
 Both countries are members of the Organisation of Islamic Cooperation, the Non-Aligned Movement and the Group of 77.
 Iran has an embassy in Muscat whilst Oman has an embassy in Tehran.

-Iran is situated across the narrow strategically important Strait of Hormuz, to Oman in the south.
+Iran is situated across the narrow, strategically important Strait of Hormuz, to Oman in the south.
+Oman opposed the US and Israeli bombing of Iran during the 2026 Iran War, calling it "immoral and illegal.
+In March 2026, Iran began launching drone strikes on various sites in Oman.
+Iranian Foreign Minister later stated that the attacks on Oman were not intentional.
+However Iran continued carrying out attacks against Oman.

 History

 Pre-Islamic period

 The northern half of Oman has been part of Maka (later Mazun), a satrapy of the Achaemenid Empire of Persia and later as vassal, under the rule of Al Julanda, to the Sasanian empire.

 Medieval period

 Buyid Iran annexed Oman sometime in the tenth century.

 Both Oman and Iran eventually came under the rule of the Seljuk Turks.